nidi3/code-assert/README.md

 Assert that the java code of a project satisfies certain checks.

+Nobody follows rules that are not checked.
+If they are only checked periodically / manually by an "architect", it's often too late because there are already too many violations.
+A better way is to define coding rules in JUnit tests.
+This way, they are asserted automatically and regularly.
+They break the build and therefore force the compliance to the rules or the adaption of a rule.

 Built on the base of [JDepend](https://github.com/clarkware/jdepend).

 ## Dependency checks